St Pauli – divergent and untamed

 Just a short walk from the Reeperbahn, an entirely different atmosphere awaits at the Sternschanze.
 The district’s leftist and alternative vibe is best represented by the Rote Flora musical theatre that has been home to squatters for almost 30 years.
-When the weather is fine and the bars are full, the party fills out into the streets.
-Just a few streets further begins the multicultural Karoviertel, known for its trendy cafes and cocktail bars.
+When the weather is fine and the bars are full, the party spills out into the streets.
+Just a few streets away, the multicultural Karoviertel is known for its trendy cafés and cocktail bars.

-Between the two districts, you can find diverse bars like the sophisticated Goldfischglas, the funky Le Fonque, or the laid back Yoko Mono.
-Dance the night away at offbeat party locations like the Kulturhaus 73, the Grüner Jäger, and the Uebel & Gefährlich that’s located in a giant Nazi bunker.
+Between the two districts, you can the sophisticated Goldfischglas, the funky Le Fonque, or the laid back Yoko Mono.
+Dance the night away at offbeat party locations like the Kulturhaus 73, the Grüner Jäger, and the Uebel & Gefährlich that’s located in a former WWII bunker.
 Under the Sternbrücke bridge, you’ll find some of the city’s best underground clubs like the Fundbureau, the Astra Stube, and the Waagenbau.

 Coolest clubs and bars

-Even the River Elbe is a nightlife location in its own right with numerous ships serving as swimming bars and clubs.
-A particularly special experience can be had at the Frau Hedi harbour party tours with great DJs playing diverse music sets.
-There’s even more to experience on ships anchored in the harbour.
+Even the River Elbe is a nightlife location in its own right, with numerous ships serving as swimming bars and clubs.
+A particularly special experience can be had at the Frau Hedi tours, with great DJs playing diverse music sets.
 The Feuerschiff – a former lightship – is one of the city’s best live music locations, while the Cold War ship Stubnitz is a floating music club.
-Special events are always planned for the grand harbour birthday celebration every May, which are always worth a visit.
+Special events are always planned for the harbour’s grand anniversary celebration every May, which are always worth a visit.

 A festival hotspot